 Boutonnieres are pinned on the wearer's left side (it will be on the right hand side of the pinner).
 Secure it firmly to the lapel using corsage pins.
 I prefer them over the shorter boutonniere pins.
 Don't be afraid to use two pins, driving the pins deep into the flower head at the top.

 The boutonniere should not "flop forward", and be tightly fastened.
-Common alternatives are boutonniere magnets or easy pins, but you have to think ahead and work them into the design as you are creating the lapel flower.
+Common alternatives are BoutStix or Easy Pins, but you have to think ahead and work them into the design as you are creating the lapel flower.